Chad Aide Humanitaire

 In Libya

 Acted has been active in Libya since 2011, operating from its bases in Tripoli, Benghazi, Derna, and Sebha.
-As part of its decade-long efforts to strengthen Libyan civil society, Acted has built a network of over 100 CSOs, enabling it to intervene across all regions and municipalities of Libya.
+As part of its decade-long efforts to strengthen Libyan civil society, Acted has built a network of over 100 CSOs, enabling it to intervene across all of Libya.
 Following the 2023 floods in Eastern Libya, which displaced tens of thousands and caused widespread destruction, Acted provided multi-sectoral emergency assistance to over 40,000 affected people.
 This response included WASH, infrastructure rehabilitation, cash assistance, psychosocial support, non-food items, and community-led initiatives.
 Aligned with its mission to save lives and support those in need, Acted is prepared to scale up its assistance to Sudanese refugees, pending increased funding.

 Although Alkufra serves as the main entry point for Sudanese refugees, currently hosting over 30,000 individuals, international actors face significant access restrictions imposed by local authorities.
 However, Acted has developed a network of local CSOs in Alkufra, which could be mobilized to enhance assistance efforts.
 Acted also has extensive experience in protection monitoring and helpline services in eastern Libya and aims to extend its programming to Alkufra and Ejdabia.
 Social cohesion and conflict sensitivity will be central to the protection efforts, with plans to establish referral pathways and monitor evolving protection needs.
 While cash interventions for migrants and refugees face administrative hurdles, Acted intends to offer cash-for-health assistance through a health card mechanism.
 With its expertise in child protection and education, Acted is poised to expand its support to Sudanese schools in Benghazi, Libyan schools accommodating Sudanese students, and informal clubs for children unable to access formal education.
 Additionally, quick impact projects aimed at rehabilitating public infrastructure could help strengthen basic services in areas heavily affected by the refugee influx.
 Acted is also committed to training and empowering local civil society to enhance the response to the Sudanese refugee crisis.